manixq/Blender-Scripts-Plugins/README.md

 ## ViceCityIPLGenerator

-Select objects in blenders and execute to generate .ipl file.
+Select objects in blender and execute to generate .ipl file.

 For unique Id, ModelName, Interior use:
 Object Properties -> Custom Properties